internationaltouch/internationaltouch.github.io/constitution.md

 The Company recognises the CAS, which will have jurisdiction to hear and determine the following, to the exclusion of all other courts, tribunals and arbitration bodies of any country or organisation whatsoever:
 1.  any final decision of a body made pursuant to these Articles that provides for an appeal from that decision directly to CAS; and
-2.  any matters as set out in the policies and regulations of ITF.
+2.  any matters as set out in the policies and regulations of FIT.

 ### Decisions

 1. The CAS will resolve any matter referred definitively in accordance with its Code of Sports-Related Arbitration.
-CAS shall primarily apply the various Regulations of FITand, additionally, the country's law where the Federation is registered.
+CAS shall primarily apply the various Regulations of FIT and, additionally, the country's law where the Federation is registered.
 2. Decisions of the CAS may not be challenged in any forum or on any grounds except for matters where the Corporations Act of Australia is to apply and for dispute resolution where the Swiss Federal Code on Private International Law is to apply.

 ## Amendment of Constitution